abratchik/plugin.video.smotrim.ru/Readme.md

 The addon as been tested on Kodi Leia 18.9 under Ubuntu 18.04 LTS.

+The following packages need to be present in your system for addon to work properly.
+Below is th list of packages:

+- youtube-dl
+- ffmpeg
+- BeautifulSOUP

+Installation of them depends on your host OS.
+The commands for Ubuntu below:

+pip install youtube-dl beautifulsoup4

+sudo apt install ffmpeg

 ## Installation
 Installation is simple - just download the latest zipped release from this repository and install it in Kodi using System settings.

+If you encounter any errors when tryig to open plugin, most likely the reason is in missing dependencies.
+Please check kodi.log for details what is missing and install accordingly.

 ## Disclaimer
 This is a non-commercial community-supported addon for the Smotrim.ru web site.